-In light of the extraordinary efforts and accomplishments made by the management team with respect to the launch of UDENYCA® (pegfilastrim-cbqv) and the completion of the Company's financing with HealthCare Royalty Partners in the fourth quarter of 2018 and the first two weeks of 2019, the Compensation Committee and Board determined to approve bonus payouts at 100% of target.
-At each NEO's election, such bonuses were paid, net of withholding taxes, in fully vested shares of the Company's common stock issued under our 2014 Equity Incentive Award Plan with the number of shares issued calculated by dividing the earned bonus amount, less required withholding taxes, by \$12.37, the per share closing trading price of our common stock on January 11, 2019.
+In light of the extraordinary efforts and accomplishments made by the management team with respect to the launch of UDENYCA® (pegfilastrim-cbqv), the over achievement of the production and release of drug substance and drug product supply, progress on developing a UDENYCA® on-body injector, progress on the development of CHS-131, CHS-1420, certain strategic decisions on CHS-0214, and the ophthalmology franchise, and exceeding the Company's finance and legal goals, the Compensation Committee and Board determined to approve bonus payouts at 150% of target.
+At each NEO's election, such bonuses were paid, net of withholding taxes, in cash or fully vested shares of the Company's common stock issued under our 2014 Equity Incentive Award Plan with the number of shares issued calculated by dividing the earned bonus amount, less required withholding taxes, by \$17.73, the per share closing trading price of our common stock on January 10, 2020.

-The dollar values of the portion of our NEOs' 2018 annual bonuses based on our corporate achievement of 96.43% are set forth in the column entitled "Non-Equity Incentive Plan Compensation" in the "2018 Summary

-Compensation Table" below.
-The dollar values representing the portion of the bonus that resulted in an overall payout of 100% of target (as converted to shares of common stock) are set forth in the column entitled "Bonus" in the "2018 Summary Compensation Table" below.
+The dollar values of the portion of our NEOs' 2019 annual bonuses based on our corporate achievement of 122.3% are set forth in the column entitled "Non-Equity Incentive Plan Compensation" in the "2019 Summary Compensation Table" below.
+The dollar values representing the portion of the bonus that resulted in an overall payout of 150% of target (as converted to shares of common stock, as applicable) are set forth in the column entitled "Bonus" in the "2019 Summary Compensation Table" below.